Introduction to Statistical Learning

 Classification

-- There is no single method that dominates over all others is all data sets
+- There is no single method that dominates over all others in all data sets.

-- This should be small if predicted responses are close to true responses.
+- This will be small if predicted responses are close to actual responses.

-- Note that if the MSE is computed using the data used to fit the model (which is called the training data) then this is more accurately referred to as the training MSE.
+- If the MSE is computed using the data used to fit the model (which is called the training data), this is more accurately referred to as the training MSE.

 Discussion question